-  With right hypertropia, the right globe is too high (hypertropic) due to weakness of the depressor muscles of the right eye (right lower rectum and superior oblique), or the left eye is too low (hypotropic) due to weak sarcoplasm left reticulum or inferior oblique.
+With right hypertropia, the right globe is too high (hypertrophic) due to weakness of the depressor muscles of the right eye (right lower rectum and superior oblique), or the left eye is too low (hypertrophic) due to weak sarcoplasm left reticulum or inferior oblique.

 Compare the amount of vertical deviation in the right and left gaze.

-If the right hypertropia increases in the left gaze, either the right superior oblique or the left sarcoplasmic reticulum is decreasing, as these two muscles mainly move the eyes vertically in the left gaze.
+If the right hypertropia increases in the left gaze, the right superior oblique or the left sarcoplasmic reticulum decreases, as these two muscles mainly move the eyes vertically in the left gaze.

-At this point, keep in mind that the two muscles under suspicion are in different eyes, but both are intolerant.
+At this point, remember that the two muscles under suspicion are in different eyes, but both are intolerant.

-If the right hypertropia in the primary position were to increase in the right gaze, the two muscles under suspicion would also be in different eyes (right inferior rectus and inferior oblique left), but both would be extortionists.
+If the right hypertropia in the primary position increased in the right gaze, the two muscles under suspicion would also be in different eyes (right inferior rectus and inferior oblique left), but both would-be extortionists.

 In our example, the right superior oblique and the left sarcoplasmic reticulum on your globe when the head is tilted toward the ipsilateral shoulder.

-If the vertical deviation increases with the tilt of the right head (which reflects the incyclodeviation of the right eye and the eciclodeviation of the left eye), the right upper oblique should be decreasing.
+Suppose the vertical deviation increases with the tilt of the right head (which reflects the incyclodeviation of the right eye and the eciclodeviation of the left eye).
+In that case, the right upper oblique should be decreasing.

-If the hyperdeviation increases in the tilt of the left head, the left superior rectus is decreasing.
+If the hyper deviation increases in the tilt of the left head, the left superior rectus decreases.

 The explanation is simple.
-When the head is tilted towards the right shoulder, the right globe normally comes into action from the actions of the right superior oblique and the right sarcoplasmic reticulum.
+When the head is tilted towards the right shoulder, the right globe typically comes into action from the actions of the right superior oblique and the right sarcoplasmic reticulum.

 With right superior oblique weakness, the right superior rectus acts only to achieve intorsion.

-Right hypertropia becomes greater with right head tilt because the right sarcoplasmic reticulum receives a greater than normal supply of innervation to penetrate the right globe.
+Right hypertropia becomes greater with correct head tilt because the right sarcoplasmic reticulum receives a more excellent supply of innervation to penetrate the right globe.

-Although the three-step test provides objective evidence of vertical muscle function, the results may be false for certain causes of vertical strabismus.
+Although the three-step test provides objective evidence of vertical muscle function, the results may be false for specific causes of vertical strabismus.

-But, as a result of long-standing amblyopia in the left eye, the patient preferred to fix with the right eye.
+However, due to long-standing amblyopia in the left eye, the patient preferred to fix it with the right eye.

-When checking the eye rotations, the right eye did not rise well during the version and the eye movement of the duction.
-The left eye movement was full.
+When checking the eye rotations, the right eye did not rise well during the version, and the eye movement of the duction.
+The left eye movement was complete.

-After surgical repair, the patient was orthotropic in the primary position and his mobility pattern no longer simulated paralysis of the left superior oblique muscle, according to the three-step test.
+After surgical repair, the patient was orthotropic in the primary position.
+According to the three-step test, his mobility pattern no longer simulated paralysis of the left superior oblique muscle.